TrellixVulnTeam/swahilipython_SCMU/Doc/library/enum.rst

     {'CHARTREUSE': 7, 'SEA_GREEN': 11, 'ROSEMARY': 42}

-:module: name of module where new Enum class can be found.
+:module: name of module where new Enum kundi can be found.

-:qualname: where in module new Enum class can be found.
+:qualname: where in module new Enum kundi can be found.

 :type: type to mix in to new Enum class.